jproney/MemoryCartography/README.md

 python3 harvest_heap_data.py 'sudo /etc/init.d/apache2 stop; sleep 2; sudo /etc/init.d/apache2 start; echo "done!"' --outdir apache_heap --attach_time 0 --num_repeats 10 --pgrepattach 'apache' --pgrepuser 'www-data' --pgrepkill 'apache' --killsig 0 --nograph

-During each round of memory analysis, run "python wordpress.py" from the host machine to activate the stress test.
+After the server starts, run `python wordpress.py` from the host machine to activate the stress test.
+After the stress test finished running, press any key in the VM terminal to trigger memory analysis.
+This cycle will repeat 10 times.

 Copy the memory dumps from the VM to the host: